Endocrinology Field

 Hormones and Cancer

 When a hormonal imbalance takes place, negative effects can occur.
 Sometimes these imbalances can even contribute to the development of cancer.
-In October, the Endocrine Society and the Hormone Health Network are recognizing the impact of cancer, with the aim of increasing awareness about the role hormones play in cancer risk.

 Historical Vignettes